Leeds robber has prison term more than doubled

-A robber from Leeds who violently attacked and strangled his elderly uncle today had his jail term more than doubled to 9 years’ imprisonment after a referral by Solicitor General Robert Buckland QC MP.
+A robber from Leeds who violently attacked and strangled his elderly uncle has had his jail term more than doubled to 9 years’ imprisonment.

 In October 2014, Alan Morrison, 43, tricked his way into his 68 year old victim’s flat by posing as a different nephew.
 He then attacked him, first by strangling and smothering him and then by slashing at him with a knife, causing injuries to his uncle’s wrists.
 Morrison then took the victim’s mobile telephone so he couldn’t call the police, his wallet containing about £1,900 in cash and some personal items, before running off.
 He was arrested later that day.